daos-stack/daos/docs/admin/predeployment_check.md

 to use librdmacm with multiple interfaces in the same IP network.

 First, the accept_local feature must be enabled on the network interfaces to be used by DAOS.
-This can be done using the following command (<ifaces> must be replaced with the interface names):
+This can be done using the following command:

 ```
 $ sudo sysctl -w net.ipv4.conf.all.accept_local=1